pensjonatus/flash-fiction/blog/make-a-difference.md

 ---
-title: 'Make a Difference'
+title: Make a Difference
 date: '2013-06-20'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 He came back home, dropped his keys on the side table, regretted the noise, and